ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 1. Configure parameters in the [query_thread_log](server-configuration-parameters/settings.md#server_configuration_parameters-query_thread_log) section.
 2. Set [log_query_threads](settings/settings.md#settings-log-query-threads) to 1.

-The flushing period of logs is set in `flush_interval_milliseconds` parameter of the [query_thread_log](server-configuration-parameters/settings.md#server_configuration_parameters-query_thread_log) server settings section.
-To force logs flushing, use the [SYSTEM FLUSH LOGS](../sql-reference/statements/system.md#query_language-system-flush_logs) query.
+The flushing period of data is set in `flush_interval_milliseconds` parameter of the [query_thread_log](server-configuration-parameters/settings.md#server_configuration_parameters-query_thread_log) server settings section.
+To force flushing, use the [SYSTEM FLUSH LOGS](../sql-reference/statements/system.md#query_language-system-flush_logs) query.

-ClickHouse doesn't delete logs from the table automatically.
+ClickHouse doesn't delete data from the table automatically.
 See [Introduction](#system-tables-introduction) for more details.

 Columns: